HellperKK/hyperstory/README.md

 The root of the story in which you will add a list of scene and will manage whiche one is currently displayed.

 ### story-scene
 The container for a part of the sorty, as there is only one scene displayed at a time.
 It has one property `id` which is used by `story-choice` to switch between scenes.
+An id can be any text as long as it is unique.

 One scene can also have the `start` flag, which it set it as the scene to stat the game on.